Updated September 1, 2020.

 If your test for COVID-19 IgG antibodies is negative:

 This result indicates that no antibodies to the virus were detected.
-This can be for a number of reasons, including:
+This can happen for a number of reasons, including:

 General Lab Tests